API Reference

 numpy.ndarray

-static construct_net(validation_matrix: numpy.ndarray) EHM2Net
+construct_net(validation_matrix: numpy.ndarray) EHMNet

 Construct the EHM2 net as per Section 4 of [EHM2]